A Systematic Evaluation of Co-folding Model Representations for Small-Molecule Learning: Introduction

+This contrasts with vision and language, where strong representations often arise from supervision beyond standalone data, such as cross-modal or relational signals~\citep{radford2021learning,jia2021scaling,zhai2022lit}.
+We argue that the molecular domain has an analogous but underexplored source of supervision: protein-ligand co-folding structures~\citep{burley2021rcsb}, in which a small molecule is observed within an interacting protein context.

+We hypothesize that protein-ligand structures provide richer supervision than standalone molecular data by exposing atom-level interactions in bound conformations, including hydrogen bonding and electrostatic interactions.
+Timely, modern protein models, such as AlphaFold3~\citep{abramson2024accurate} and its open-weight counterpart Boltz~\citep{wohlwend2024boltz1,passaro2025boltz2}, have transitioned from residue-level to atom-level representation modeling for protein-ligand structure prediction.
+Although designed for structure prediction, we can transfer their atomistic representations to small-molecule tasks.
+We therefore ask:

+Although repurposing protein–ligand co-folding models for small-molecule representation learning is conceptually straightforward, it has not been systematically studied.
+This gap is important because the broader utility of co-folding models remains debated: recent studies suggest that models such as AlphaFold3 may rely heavily on MSA-derived evolutionary patterns rather than a genuine atom-level understanding of molecular interactions \citep{stahl2023protein,brotzakis2025alphafold}.
+Establishing this baseline therefore allows us to test whether the interaction-aware supervision learned by modern co-folding models transfers beyond their original structure-prediction objective.

-\textbf{Contribution.} In this work, we empirically investigate the potential of Boltz as a source of representations for small-molecule tasks, \textit{bridging cutting-edge protein-centric models and atom-level representation learning for small molecules}.
-Additionally, for the first time, we show that foundation model representations can be leveraged to guide and accelerate molecular generation and optimization.
-As illustrated in \Cref{fig:boltz_as_fm}, we extract atom-level representations from Boltz for a given small molecule and evaluate their expressiveness across a broad range of small-molecule downstream tasks via probing and distillation.
+\textbf{Contribution.} In this work, we investigate the potential of a co-folding model, Boltz2, as a source of representations for small-molecule tasks, bridging cutting-edge protein-centric models and atom-level representation learning for small molecules.
+As illustrated in \Cref{fig:boltz_as_fm}, we extract atom-level representations from Boltz2 for a given small molecule and evaluate their expressiveness across a broad range of small-molecule downstream tasks.
+Notably, our work is the first to show that informative molecular representations can improve molecular generation and optimization.

-We show that Boltz provides strong atom-level representations out of the box, beyond its original protein–ligand co-folding objective.
-Through systematic experiments, we identify three key findings: \begin{itemize}[topsep=-1.0pt,itemsep=1.0pt,leftmargin=3.5mm] \item \textbf{Competitive supervised learning (\Cref{sec:admet})}: On the extensive TDC ADMET benchmark, Boltz representations match or outperform representations from specialized small-molecule representations like the ones from MiniMol and MolGPS.